blueridgeboost/blueridgeboost.github.io/src/content/upper_elementary.md

 <div class="col-sm-10 left">

-Students learn fundamental coding concepts using Coffee Script, a beginner friendly text-based coding language.
-The young coders use an attractive graphical interface to generate text by pressing buttons  on instructor-provided chromebooks.
+Students learn fundamental coding concepts using Coffee Script, a beginner-friendly text-based coding language.
+The young coders use an attractive graphical interface to generate text by pressing buttons on instructor-provided Chromebooks.
 Some previous experience typing is helpful, but not necessary.

 **Maximum class size**: 6 students.